 1. Insert your Windows Vista or Windows 7 disk into the DVD player and restart the computer.

-2. You'll see the boxes of Language, Time and Currency and Keyboard in the next screen.
+2. You'll see the boxes of Language, Time and Currency, and Keyboard on the next screen.

 3. There are two options on the lower left side.
 One is "Repair your computer", and the other one is "What to know before installing Windows".